Key takeaways:

 Can you get cold sores from sharing a drink?
 It’s possible, but you can minimize your risk.
 Learn more about how cold sores are transmitted.

-Cold sores are most contagious during the first 48 hours after the blisters appear.
+You’re most contagious during the first 48 to 96 hours after the blisters appear.
 After that, the amount of virus inside the cold sore goes down.
 That means it’s harder for HSV to pass to other people.

 Cold sores spread when a person who doesn’t have HSV comes into contact with the virus.
-Since the HSV virus lives inside cold sores, HSV can spread by direct contact with a cold sore.
-Cold sores can also spread when a person comes into contact with an object that has been contaminated by the HSV virus.
-Some ways cold sores spread include:
+Since HSV lives inside cold sores, it can spread by direct contact with a cold sore.
+Cold sores can also spread when a person comes into contact with an object that has been contaminated with HSV.

 Kissing or intimate contact